Women of Stanford Law (WSL)

 The Academic Committee organizes panels and events on academic topics of particular relevance to WSL members.
 The Committee also lobbies the administration to prioritize classes of interest and to hire professors who focus on these subjects.
-Specific events organized by the Academic Committee include the Cupcakes and Conversations series with Stanford Law professors, and a dinner with female members of the Stanford Law Review.
+Specific events organized by the Academic Committee include a dinner series with Stanford Law professors, and a dinner with female members of the Stanford Law Review.

 The Community Service and Social Justice Committee organizes various volunteer activities, donation-based efforts, and social justice programming throughout the year.
 These events include, most prominently, our annual gift drive for CORA, the only agency in San Mateo County with the sole purpose of serving victims of domestic violence.

 The Development Committee organizes activities and provides resources to help women develop their professional skills.
-The Committee works closely with OCS and the Communications Committee to monitor upcoming events of interest to WSL members, while suggesting and co-sponsoring many other events, including a lunchtime seminar on negotiations strategies.
+The Committee works closely with OCS to monitor upcoming events of interest to WSL members, while suggesting and co-sponsoring many other events, including a lunchtime seminar on negotiations strategies.

 The Mentoring Committee pairs incoming 1Ls with upperclass women according to their interests and preferences.
-These pairs are parts of larger families, which generally have a common interest of some kind.
 The Mentoring Committee hosts a welcome dinner in the fall, and dessert hours in the winter and spring for all mentors and mentees.